acfr/RobustNeuralNetworks.jl/docs/src/introduction/package_overview.md

 We achieve this by constructing the weight matrices and bias vectors in our models to automatically satisfy some specific linear matrix inequalities (see [Revay, Wang & Manchester (2021)](https://ieeexplore.ieee.org/document/10179161) for details).
 The *learnable parameters* of a model are a set of free variables ``\theta \in \mathbb{R}^N`` which are completely unconstrained.
 When the set of learnable parameters is exactly ``\mathbb{R}^N`` like this, we call it a **direct parameterisation**.
 The equations above describe the **explicit parameterisation** of RENs and LBDNs: a callable model that we can evaluate on data.
 For a REN, the *explicit parameters* are ``\bar{\theta} = [W, b]``, and for an LBDN they are ``\bar{\theta} = [W_0, b_0, \ldots, W_L, b_L]``.

 RENs are defined by two abstract types in `RobustNeuralNetworks.jl`.
-Subtypes of `AbstractRENParams` hold all the information required to directly parameterize a REN satisfying some robustness properties.
+Subtypes of `AbstractRENParams` hold all the information required to directly parameterise a REN satisfying some robustness properties.
 For example, to initialise the direct parameters of a *contracting* REN with 1 input, 10 states, 20 neurons, 1 output, and a `relu` activation function, we use the following.
 The direct parameters ``\theta`` are stored in `model_ps.direct`.

 ```@example build_ren
 using RobustNeuralNetworks